Getting started with model railroading is always exhilarating.

 HO scale (1:87) is the world’s most popular railroad scale and has been for many years.
 Named HO for it being half the size of O, HO scale trains provide a superb balance between size and the ability to still create your own paint designs on your locomotives and carriages.

 HO scale trains came into being both to create something more affordable and allow families who had limited space to fit a model railroad into their homes.
-The HO scale started to boom in the 1940s as the end of the Second World War led to improvements in manufacturing and people moving into smaller homes.
+The HO scale models started to boom in the 1940s as the end of the Second World War led to improvements in manufacturing and people moving into smaller homes.

 If you want the scale with the broadest possible selection of products, HO scale is the one for you.